-We believe in a future in which neurodivergent youth can understand and embrace their differences to achieve magnificent things.
+We believe in a future in which youth Of All Neurotypes can understand and embrace their differences to achieve magnificent things.
 Our team is going to make that future a reality.

-Social Cipher’s mission is to represent and empower neurodivergent youth, to increase their self advocacy skills, and to build their self confidence.
+Social Cipher’s mission is to represent and empower youth of all neurotypes, to increase their self advocacy skills, and to build their self confidence.

 Our game and curriculum are not based around teaching kids how to emulate neurotypical behaviors and rewarding them for their ability to assimilate.
 Instead, we believe that developing social emotional learning skills, such as the CASEL competencies, helps youth to foster a healthy sense of self as a neurodiverse individual and construct positive boundaries.